 COVID - STIMULUS PAYMENTS & TAXES

-As part of the COVID-19 emergency response, the federal government is planning to send up to $1,200 to each adult in the United States who has a social security number, filed a tax return for 2018 or 2019, and earned less than $99,000.
-Payment will be made automatically by the IRS.
+As part of the COVID-19 emergency response, the federal government automatically sent up to $1,200 to each adult in the United States who has a social security number, filed a tax return for 2018 or 2019, and earned less than $99,000.
+The federal government is planning to send another $600 to individuals who meet somewhat modified requirements.
 There is no need to apply for this benefit.

 BEWARE of scams!
 The IRS and the Comptroller of Maryland will not ask for your privatebanking information on the phone, in a text message or by email.